Kangonaut/aegis-athena/mission-docs/console.md

 #### 3.7.4.12 Fuel Cell

-The Energy Production System (EPS) is the beating heart of all onboard operations of the S.P.A.C.E.C.R.A.F.T. module, with the Fuel Cell playing a pivotal role in this critical subsystem.
+The Energy Production System (EPS) is the beating heart of all onboard operations of the SPACECRAFT module, with the Fuel Cell playing a pivotal role in this critical subsystem.
 Acting in unison, these fuel cells tirelessly generate electricity through a controlled chemical reaction involving hydrogen and oxygen.
 Furthermore, in the unforgiving and unpredictable environment of space, a third fuel cell backups the system, prepared to take over at a moment's notice.
 This section elaborates how to configure the essential connections between the fuel cell and its required inputs using the `set` command.

 ##### 3.7.4.12.1 Liquid Oxygen (LOX) Linkage